sprkkritt/Solve_multivariate_equations/README.md

 # Solve_multivariate_equations
- Solve multivariate linear equations by using genetic algorithm parameters
+ Solve multivariate linear equation by using genetic algorithm

+parameters
 --help for more information about parameters
 -c for coefficient (require)